anuraghash68/Heap/README.md

         v.push_back(-1);
     }
  ```
-3.*Let's create a push function for inseting a new data into heap*.
+3.*Let's create a push function for inseting a new data into heap.*
   - We always insert a new element into the last of positon of a vector.
     - Then we will start comparing the inserted element index with parents by `i/2` where i is the children index.
       - For left childrent the index will be `2*i` and for right child `2*i+1`.